-The short versionPeople wanting to invest usually give their money to a bank.
-The bank loans the money to someone or buys stocks.
-Bonds (=loans) have real return about 0 to 4% yearly and stocks about 6 to 8% (over the long term, adjusted for inflation).
-Banks typically charge 1–2% yearly, so your profit is greatly reduced.
-Lately, it has become very cheap to circumvent the banks via funds traded on stock exchange (ETFs).
+The short versionPeople usually invest their money via a bank or a retirement fund.
+They loan the money to someone or buy stocks.
+Bonds (=loans) have real yearly returns of 0 to 4% and stocks of 6 to 8%.
+All of these are average returns over the long term adjusted for inflation.
+Both banks and retirement funds typically charge 1–2% yearly, so your yearly profit is greatly reduced, for example you might get 4.5% instead of 6% each year.
+Lately, it has become very cheap to circumvent the middlemen via funds traded on stock exchange (ETFs).

 You don’t have to have a super-high salary to invest this way.
 Here’s a simple rule of thumb: calculate 1% of the money you typically save every 3 months and check if it’s higher than broker fees for a single transaction (more on brokers later).
-With a low-cost broker like Degiro, saving at least 200 € every 3 months fulfills the criterion.
+With a low-cost broker like CapTrader, saving at least 400 € every 3 months fulfills the criterion.

-- For the stock portfolio, I recommend one of these 3 global ETFs:
+- For the stock part of the portfolio, I recommend one of these 2 global ETFs:

-- Once or twice a year, rebalance your portfolio.
-If stocks overperformed bonds, sell some stocks and buy bonds to get back to your bonds/stocks ratio.
+- Invest every time you saved enough money that the broker fees are less than 1% of your saved amount.
+Then, once a year, rebalance your portfolio.
+For example, if stocks over-performed bonds, sell some stocks and buy bonds to get back to your bonds/stocks ratio.
 This reduces volatility.

 The long versionRead on if you’re fine with a more complex portfolio or want to know why I made the suggestions above.